rweichler/lucy/README.md

 ## Injecting into SpringBoard

-Go into terminal, type the `lucy` command.
+Go into terminal, type the `lucy default` command.
 Get Objective-C and Beagle by doing:

 ```lua
 objc = require 'objc'
 beagle = require 'beagle'
 ```

-## Local shell

-`lucy local`